-The Bachelor of Science in Nursing, RN to BSN, is a 100 percent online program designed for individuals who are already licensed as a Registered Nurse (RN).
+The Bachelor of Science in Nursing, RN to BSN program, is a 100 percent online program designed for licensed RN's both in the state of Georgia and out of state who are seeking a BSN degree.
 The program prepares RN's for professional advancement and offers interactive learning through an asynchronous online environment.
 This program combines a rich and liberal foundation the arts, sciences, and humanities with a unique nursing curriculum that emphasizes the art and science of nursing.
 Program applications are accepted from February 1 to May 1 for Fall admission.
 Please visit the RN to BSN page on the School of Nursing website for more information on admission, application, advising, and program plan of study.

 - Overview Jump to content